Walmart spills the beans on new Sonic game for Nintendo Switch

 A new Sonic racing game could be coming to the Nintendo Switch game console.

-Walmart's website features on Wednesday a page for the game, showing the cover of the box with Sonic the Hedgehog behind the wheel of a blue race car -- and still images of the game.
-It's priced at $39.96 and is listed as out of stock but with a December 31, 2018, release date.
+Walmart's website includes on Wednesday a page for Team Sonic Racing, with still images of game play and the cover of the box featuring Sonic the Hedgehog behind the wheel of a blue race car.
+Team Sonic Racing is priced at $39.96, according to Walmart's page.
+The game is listed as out of stock with a December 31, 2018, release, though that could simply be a placeholder date.

 Sega hasn't announced the game yet.